Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 tell is a picture that is right when some element is absent and clobbered when it is present: the element's presence is what triggers the flush.

-**Recipes**
+**Recipes, now closed**

-Every crafting recipe fails to parse.
-MTR writes ingredients in the object form that 1.21.x used, `{"item": "minecraft:glass_pane"}` and `{"tag": "c:redstone_dusts"}`, while 26.1 expects a plain string and a `#` prefix for tags: `"minecraft:glass_pane"`, `"#c:redstone_dusts"`.
-Every object-form ingredient is dropped, which empties the list, and the recipe is rejected with `List is too short: 0, expected range [1-9]`.
+All 340 recipes failed to parse on 26.1.
+MTR writes ingredients in the object form 1.21.1 reads, `{"item": "minecraft:glass_pane"}` and `{"tag": "c:redstone_dusts"}`, while 26.1 reads only the string form, `"minecraft:glass_pane"` and `"#c:redstone_dusts"`.
+An object-form ingredient is dropped without complaint, the list comes out empty, and the recipe is rejected with `List is too short: 0, expected range [1-9]` — so the error names the symptom, not the cause.

-295 of the 340 files under `data/mtr/recipe` are affected, 174 of them also using tags.
-Nothing can be crafted, which is invisible in creative and total in survival.
-Verify the target form against the game's own data rather than from memory: `data/minecraft/recipe/glass_pane.json` inside the client jar shows it.
+1.21.4 reads both forms, which is why it never showed.

+The source keeps the object form, because 1.21.1 accepts nothing else, and the 26.1 nodes rewrite the files as `processResources` copies them, through `RecipeIngredientFilter` in `buildSrc`, which parses the JSON rather than matching text.
+One ingredient also changed name:
+`minecraft:chain` became `minecraft:iron_chain` when copper chains arrived, and it is mapped in the same filter.
+Confirm the target form against the game's own data, not memory — `data/minecraft/recipe/glass_pane.json` in each version's client jar shows it, and `iron_chain.json` shows the rename.

+Note that Gradle did not consider the new filter an input change and reported `processResources` up to date on the first run; a clean build applies it.

 **Finish line**

 The mod builds and runs on both loaders, a train completes a route, block entity settings survive a world reload, and recipes work.
+Only the reload check remains open.
 At that point this section can be deleted.

 **Pitfall**